felipefontoura/dotfiles/README.md

 ## Prerequisites

 Make sure you have GNU Stow installed.
 You can install it using your package manager.
-For example, on a Debian-based system:
+For example, on a Arch-based system:

 ```sh
 sudo pacman -S stow